 Not to mention the last thing you want is for there to be interference or an issue in your audio signal path… you’re always going to question your homemade cable, when it may not actually be it.

-I went into this thinking it may be a temporary solution at best and unreliable at worst.
+I went into this thinking creating my own patch cables may be a temporary solution at best and unreliable at worst.
 Turns out it isn’t reliable.
 I don’t think it’s worth your time, random internet stranger.

 Why RCA and not 1/4″?